pmbanugo/flargd/README.md

 - **Edge Runtime** ⚙️ Runs close to your users and application
 - **Self-hostable** 👩🏽‍💻
 - **Multi-project** support: You can configure feature flags for different applications you own
-- Admin UI (Coming soon)
+- Admin UI
-- Client SDK (Coming soon)
+- Web client/SDK
-- React Hooks (Coming in the next 2 weeks)
+- React Hooks and other framework integration (Coming soon)

-Expect more features and examples in the coming weeks 😎
+> This project aims to be minimal, lightweight, fast, and easy to deploy and use on Edge and JavaScript runtimes.
+It's not meant to compete with other feature flagging software in terms of features.
+Therefore, you'd likely use a different approach to achieve similar things with Flargd.

 ## Hosting